zaklogician/libmantle/README.md

    abstractions.

-2. **Safe APIs:** libmantle processes your project's System Description Files to generate robust and secure APIs in Austral.
-These APIs use linear types to prevent all runtime faaults, and to rule out common errors such as neglecting to acknowledge an IRQ.
+2. **Safe APIs:** libmantle processes your project's System Description Files to generate robust and safe APIs in Austral.
+These APIs use linear types to prevent all runtime faults, and to rule out common errors such as neglecting to acknowledge an IRQ.

 3. **FLOSS:** libmantle is free and open-source, released under the BSD